Specialized System Tools and Utilities

 InterSystems IRIS provides optimal defaults for all aspects of process management.
 Changing these process defaults should be done with caution, and only for specific special circumstances.

 A process executes either in the default mode, sometimes referred to as Interactive Mode (this is unrelated to user interaction), or in Batch Mode.
-Batch Mode should be used only for special and extreme circumstances.
+Batch Mode should be used only for special circumstances where no better tool is available.

 A process that will access large portions of a database may be set as a Batch Mode process to limit its impact on other (non-batch) processes running on the system.
 Specifically, a Batch Mode process is prevented from overwhelming the database cache with the database blocks that it reads or modifies.
 For example, a data compaction utility might appropriately run in Batch Mode.